Duet3D/wiki-content/User_manual/Reference/Gcode_meta_commands.md

 The unary prefix operator `#` can be applied to a value of array type to get the number of elements, and the indexing operator `[ ]` can be applied to extract a single element.

 Note, once created arrays are fixed length.
-The array values must be reassigned to a new array to change its length.
+An array variable must be reassigned to a new array to change its length.

 ## Unary prefix operators